 Speaker Tasleem Jamila presented a workshop highlighting the ways in which hip hop culture and spoken word theater can contribute to freedom, justice, and equality for all people.

-Listening, Learning Healing Series, Fall semester 2020
+Listening, Learning Healing Series, Fall 2020

 Global Citizenship Conference (GCC) March 15, 2023